PhuruShekar/Galleria/README.md

   1. Allow images to be sorted
   1. Clean up Upload Image Button
   1. Make errors more clear to the User (so they don't have to check console.log)
+  1. Move thumbnail generator script to local instead of having a lambda function
+  1. Make the app responsive for mobile
+  1. Make the lamba functions more robust